-- Climate: over the last week, the last week, there was light to moderate rainfall along ranges and coastal strip, while the inland was largely dry.
+- Climate: over the last week, there was moderate to heavy rainfall along the ranges and coastal strip, with eastern regions of the inland having light rainfall.
 For February, rainfall below average for most of the state with parts of the inland very much below average.
 Maximum for February were up to 4-5 degrees above average. - Three Month Forecast: for March to May 2017, rainfall predictions for NSW are for below average precipitation, with western areas of the state having a higher probability of being drier than average.
 Maximum and minimum temperatures are expected to be well above normal across the state.
-According to the BOM as of 28/Feb/2017, the El Niño-Southern Oscillation remains neutral, but an El Niño may form this year. - Tidal: the recent series of high tides that occurred over 26/Feb 1/Mar/2017 were around 0.2m above average, being supplemented by rainfall.
-This resulted in a massive larval hatch at both Homebush Bay and southeast Queensland, with larval control operations ensuing. the next series of high tides that could initiate Aedes vigilax egg hatching are forecasted for 10-12/Mar/2017, but not predicted to be very high nor prolonged. - MVEV models: the data relevant to both the Forbes' and Nichols' hypotheses have been updated to the end of February 2017 and both theories remain inconsistent with past MVEV outbreaks. - Mosquito Numbers Inland: mosquito numbers were slighter greater this week and 'high' at Griffith and Leeton.
-All other locations produced 'low' numbers. - Mosquito Numbers Coast: numbers are much greater this week, with 'high' mosquito numbers and 'high' collections of Aedes vigilax at Ballina, Gosford and Tweed. - Mosquito Numbers Sydney: Aedes vigilax numbers were lower this week with only Georges River yielding 'high' collections.
-Most other sites were 'low'. - Arboviral Isolates: there were no new isolates. - Chicken Sentinel Seroconversions: there were no new seroconversions. - Human Notifications: no update has been released this week.
+According to the BOM as of 28/Feb/2017, the El Niño-Southern Oscillation remains neutral, but an El Niño may form this year. - Tidal: the next series of high tides that could initiate Aedes vigilax egg hatching are forecasted for 10-12/Mar/2017, but not predicted to be very high nor prolonged.
+However, current meteorological conditions have meant there has been tides 30cm higher than predicted, which has resulted in major mosquito hatches in SE Queensland, fortunately this has not occurred in the Sydney region. - MVEV models: the data relevant to both the Forbes' and Nichols' hypotheses have been updated to the end of February 2017 and both theories remain inconsistent with past MVEV outbreaks. - Mosquito Numbers Inland: mosquito numbers were lower this week, but 'high' (just) at Griffith and Leeton.
+All other locations produced 'low' numbers. - Mosquito Numbers Coast: with a week of rain and cooler weather, mosquito numbers were lower this week at most sites.
+Ballina, Gosford and Tweed, again yielded 'high' mosquito collections. - Mosquito Numbers Sydney: Both Georges River and Homebush Bay yielded 'high' numbers, but all collection were down this week with the wet, cooler weather. - Arboviral Isolates: there were five arboviral isolates from Georges River this week including three Ross River and one Edge Hill virus, and one yet to be characterized flavivirus. - Chicken Sentinel Seroconversions: there were no new seroconversions. - Human Notifications: there were 45 Ross River virus notifications for the week 19-25/Feb.